bjbr-dev/PeregrineDb/README.md

 ------------

 1. Provide fast and lightweight CRUD extensions for Dapper
-2. Should be able to run against multiple different databases simultaneously
+2. Should be able to run against multiple different databases in the same project
 3. Thread safety should be guarenteed

 I was using the fantastic Dapper.SimpleCRUD library and found it incredibly easy to use.
 However, two things drove me to write this library - I have a project which uses SqlServer and Postgres databases side-by-side, and unfortunately Dapper.SimpleCRUD does not support this.
 Second, I found it was missing a few crucial optimizations which was doubling the time taken to easily insert many rows.